sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

 ## Support rotation

 The team currently follows a support rotation that is intended to allow a single engineer to dedicate time towards supporting customer issues.
 This support rotation will automatically update based on an [OpsGenie schedule](https://sourcegraph.app.opsgenie.com/settings/schedule/detail/72b2d9c8-8e48-4681-8914-908ead78dd8c) and can be contacted with the @code-insights-support Slack tag.
+This support rotation is currently intended to be a work hours rotation, instead of on-call.

 The engineer assigned to the support rotation is responsible for: